skypilot-org/skypilot/docs/source/reference/local/index.rst

 .. note::

-   This feature has been **DEPRECATED**, and under the process of re-implementing.
+   This feature has been **DEPRECATED**, and is under the process of re-implementation.
 Please stay tuned for updates.

 SkyPilot On-prem is a lightweight cluster manager and job scheduler for local clusters.
 SkyPilot On-prem enables multiple users to utilize SkyPilot's :ref:`job submission <job-queue>` feature to share resources on the same local cluster.